jbconway/INST377FinalProject/docs/README.md

 Command:
 npm start
-(make sure all dependencies have been downloaded or it will crash)
+(make sure all dependencies have been downloaded or it will crash) Then "Go live" using a serve like Live Server

 To run on vercel use the following steps:
 1. Create a Vercel Account